 Through the teaching and learning of PE at Chapel End Primary School we aim to stimulate our children's curiosity by incorporating a range of physical activities into the curriculum.
 These activities will include dance, gymnastics and movement, invasion games, swimming and athletics.
 We endeavour for all of our children to experience first-hand what it is like to enjoy physical activity.
 It is our aim that progressive activities from EYFS through to Year 6 will foster an interest in a range of sports.
 By learning about different physical activities, it is hoped children will be able to recognise the importance of personal fitness and also the pleasure that can be gained from team and individual sporting activity.
-This supports our ultimate goal in supporting our children towards becoming responsible global citizens.
-Through completing our contextualised programme of study, we aim for our children to develop independence and resilience as they move out into secondary school and the wider world.
+This supports our ultimate goal in supporting our children to develop independence and resilience as they move out into secondary school and the wider world.